 What is a vasectomy?

-A vasectomy is a form of contraception for men that involves surgically cutting or blocking the tubes that transport sperm from the testicles to the penis.
+A vasectomy is a permanent form of contraception for men that involves surgically cutting or blocking the tubes (called the vas deferens) that transport sperm from the testicles to the penis.

 Will I still ejaculate?